 How to Get Smell and Taste Back after Covid 19

 What do you do after you’re sick and lose your smell?
 Losing your smell likely means you've also lost your sense of taste.
 You are not alone.
 This happened to me too!
-More specifically, it IS happening to me now.
-I have 100% loss of taste and loss of smell.
+I lost 100% of my taste and smell.
+Wiped out!

-It has been five weeks without smell or taste, and my optimism about it returning on its own is beginning to fade.
-It's time to take this issue seriously because it may not return on its own, so I did a lot of research to find targeted nutrition to support neuron rejuvenation in the olfactory nerves.
+After five weeks without smell or taste, my optimism about it returning on its own was fading fast.
+I knew it was time to take this issue seriously because it may not return on its own, so I did a lot of research to find targeted nutrition to support neuron rejuvenation in the olfactory nerves.

 Progress update on 12/3/2021: it has been 11 weeks since covid zapped my taste and smell!
 I am making progress, but it's slow.
 I would say I have 40% smell and taste back, but I've noticed any progress I make is immediately lost when I eat sugar!

 Progress Update on 1/7/2022: it has been 15 weeks now and I would say I have 50% smell and taste back.
-The mushroom tinctures seem to be helping, and as I said above, I lose progress when I eat sugar.
+The mushroom tinctures seem to be helping, and as I said above, I lose smell and taste progress when I eat sugar.

 Progress Update on 2/7/2022: This sugar dilemma is a massive reason I decided to lead (and participate in) a 21 day No Added Sugar Challenge!
 We started February 1, 2022 so after 7 days with zero sugar, I realized today my smell and taste are improved.
 I would say I'm at 70% smell and taste back.
 Removing sugar from my diet has provided the most success so far!